ikmolbo/MCP-email-server/README.md

 - **Send Email**: Send new emails with support for CC, BCC, and attachments
 - **Reply**: Reply to existing emails while maintaining thread context
+- **Reply All**: Reply to all recipients in a thread while filtering out your own addresses
+- **Forward**: Forward emails to other recipients with original headers and formatting
 - **Read Email**: Retrieve and display email content, headers, and attachments
 - **Search Emails**: Search emails using Gmail's query syntax with enhanced features